supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/imgaug_augs/geometric/perspective_transform/README.md

 ### Settings:

-- **Scale** Set minimum and maximum values to specify the strength of the displacement.
+- **Scale** - Set minimum and maximum values to specify the strength of the perspective transformation.
-- **Keep image size** checkbox
+- **Keep image size** - Whether to resize image’s back to their original size after applying the perspective transform.
+If set to False, the resulting images may end up having different shapes.
-- **Fit to output** check to see the full image with the black bars
+- **Fit to output** - If True, the image plane size and position will be adjusted to still capture the whole image after perspective transformation.
+(Followed by image resizing if keep_size is set to True.)
+Otherwise, parts of the transformed image may be outside of the image plane.
+This setting should not be set to True when using large scale values as it could lead to very large images.
-- **cval** todo
+- **cval** - The constant value used to fill up pixels in the result image that didn’t exist in the input image

 ### Example.
 Transform the image

-In this example, the image is transformed with scale (0.04, 0.15), Fit to Output unchecked, Keep Image size checked, and cval 0.
+In this example, the image is transformed with scale (0.04, 0.15), Fit Output unchecked and Keep Image size checked.

 <table>
 <tr>